PawelBocian/CoAP-Arduino-project/README.md

 If you want to use this code u need to set correct MAC adress and your ethernet ip adress.
 You can find it using for example [WireShark](https://www.wireshark.org/).
 To learn CoAP protocol read [this](https://tools.ietf.org/html/rfc7252).

+## Example of work

+Example scenario:
+1. We start with a ping operation.
+2. We perform discover
+3. We call the discover with the Accept option: 40 (Link-format)
+4. We go to the metrics (Uri-Path)
+5. We are attempting to execute the POST command
+6. We perform the GET command
+7. We perform the GET command with the Accept: 50 (JSON) option

+/screen działania